 - Is Electrospec registered?

 Companies do not join professional associations - individuals do.
-In the same sense that an individual lawyer, not the firm, joins the local Bar Association - a home inspector may join PHPIC (Professional Home and Property Inspectors of Canada), ASHI (American Society of Home Inspectors) or any number of other professional organizations.
+In the same sense that an individual lawyer, not the firm, joins the local Bar Association - a home inspector may join CAHPI (Canadian Association of Home and Property Inspectors), ASHI (American Society of Home Inspectors) or any number of other professional organizations.

 - Must all home inspectors register?

 No. There are different associations which individual inspectors may join, and membership is not mandatory at this time.
 There are also no licenses or licensing requirements for professional home inspectors in Ontario, although this may change in time.

 Gil Strachan is a member of ASHI (American Society of Home Inspectors) and CAHPI (Canadian Association of Home and Property Inspectors) and a NHICC National Certificate Holder.

 - Do your inspections meet with NHICC and CAHPI Standards?

 Our inspections and our inspection reporting system meet or exceed the requirements of these and other organizations.
 Our reporting system is widely recognized as one of the best in the business!

 CAHPI Canadian Association of Home and Property Inspectors